prasadKodeInCloud/meteor-client-debugger/README.md

 Remove Debug Mode
 -----------------

-To get rid of debug mode just refresh the browser.
+To get rid of debug mode, just refresh the browser.